xoDakshxo/Inventory-Management-System/README.md

 # Inventory-Management-System
-These are the Inventory Management System files, Submitted By- Daksh Bagga 👋 This was my First Project
+These are the Inventory Management System files, <br> Submitted By- Daksh Bagga 👋 This was my First Project
 We have 2 Files